Rostlab/TMSEG/README.md

 ## HOWTO Install

 ### This repo uses git-lfs

+**Update**: Due to limited Git LFS quota, we now also host those files on the Rostlab FTP server at ftp://rostlab.org/tmseg/

 Some files are very large (model files for ML algorithms), and have been committed using git-lfs*.
 It is mandatory to install the git-lfs when cloning/pulling the repo.
 Download and install [git-lfs](https://git-lfs.github.com/)